uvarc/rc-website/content/userinfo/hpc/software/compilers.md

 # PGI Compiler
 Please use the `nvhpc` module instead (see previous section).

-# Building on Rivanna
+# Building on the HPC System
-For more information about building your code on Rivanna, please see our [howto](/userinfo/howtos/rivanna/compiler-howto).
+For more information about building your code on UVA HPC, please see our [howto](/userinfo/howtos/rivanna/compiler-howto).